Requests

 pattern { X1 -[ARG1]-> X; X2 -[ARG1]-> X; X3 -[ARG1]-> X; }

 This request is found 270 times in the Little Prince corpus but there are only 45 different occurrences; each one being reported 6 times with all permutations on X1, X2 and X3.
 To avoid this, the constraint X1.__id__ < X2.__id__ can be used, which imposes an ordering on some internal representation of the nodes and so avoids these permutations.
-NB: If a constraint X1.__id__ < X2.__id__ is used with two non-equivalent nodes, the result is unspecified.
+Note: If a constraint X1.__id__ < X2.__id__ is used with two non-equivalent nodes, the result is unspecified.

 The request below returns the 45 expected occurrences